LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

     Enter your partners admin account email address (Your partners admin email tenant prefix should look similar to yours **@xxxxxZZZZZZ.onmicrosoft.com**) then select **Add**.

-    **Note:** If you do not have a partner, instead type in your personal Microsoft Outlook email account (@Outlook.com, @live.com, @hotmail.com, etc) that you used earlier in Task 3.
+    **Note:** If you do not have a partner, instead type in your personal Microsoft Outlook email account (@Outlook.com, @live.com, @hotmail.com, etc.) that you used earlier in Task 3.

 12. Once finished adding the correct email address, you should see it displayed under the **Enter email address or domain** text box.
 Once finished select **Save**.